 What does the political economy of the Western Province, and of Gebusi specifically, reveal about the nature of contemporary capitalism and of “global development”?
 How would an analysis of larger political economy earlier in the book reframe our understanding?

 The Gebusi aspire to greater outside contact and influence, but significant evidence suggests this could be detrimental to their environment as well as to their cultural integrity.
-If you were in a position of influence or intervention with respect to the Gebusi, what would you recommend—and how would you keep your actions from being unwittingly paternalistic or condescending
+If you were in a position of influence or intervention with respect to the Gebusi, what would you recommend—and how would you keep your actions from being unwittingly paternalistic or condescending?

 Why do you think that the author was apparently more successful in developing direct “engaged anthropology” projects in other world areas, and at higher levels of influence, than he appears to have done to date among Gebusi?
-What are the larger issue at stake?
+What are the larger issues at stake?

 What is the significance of longitudinal fieldwork over several decades given that the period of field immersion typically gets shorter in subsequent stays?
-What different perspectives full longterm restudy of the Gebusi
+What different perspectives would be developed or pursued if a full, long-term restudy of the Gebusi were undertaken?

 What is the significance of “Farewell” as a conclusion to the book against the author’s desire to continue revisiting Gebusi?